Pilgrimage to the Holy Land - October 9, 2023

 This morning, we head to Mt.
 Zion, where Christ celebrated the Last Supper with His Apostles in the Upper Room and instituted the Sacrament of the Eucharist.
 Together we journey to Dormition Abbey, the traditional site where Mary was assumed into heaven.
 Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu.
 A golden rooster sits atop, recalling the place where Peter denied Jesus three times (Matthew 26).
 This was the site of the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.
 After lunch, we enter the Old City once more and visit the Wailing Wall, a solemn site for the Jewish people where prayers are inserted between the stones of the last remaining section of the Temple of Jerusalem which was destroyed by the Romans in 70 A.D.
 The rest of the afternoon is free to explore the Old City on our own.
 (B, D, Mass)

-Journey to one of the most joyous sites connected to the Holy Night Christ was born – the Shepherd’s Fields outside of Bethlehem, marking the spot where the shepherds heard the chorus of angels proclaiming Jesus’ birth.
+This morning we will check out from our hotel.
+We will then journey to one of the most joyous sites connected to the Holy Night Christ was born – the Shepherd’s Fields outside of Bethlehem, marking the spot where the shepherds heard the chorus of angels proclaiming Jesus’ birth.
 In the city of Bethlehem, meaning “House of Bread,” we visit the Nativity Church that sits above the traditional Grotto of Jesus’ Birth.
 Ponder the Manger, Grotto of St. Jerome and the Church of St. Catherine, the parish church for Bethlehem’s Catholics.
-After some free time for personal prayer and shopping in Bethlehem, we return to Jerusalem, where we will celebrate our farewell dinner later this evening.
-(B, D, Mass)
+After some free time for personal prayer and shopping in Bethlehem, we return to Jerusalem, where we will celebrate our farewell dinner later this evening before proceeding to the airport in Tel Aviv to catch our late evening return flight home.
+(B, D)